Find Tranquility with Garden Water Features

 What Are Fountains Made From?
 Most modern-day garden fountains come in metal, although various other types exist.
 Metals tend to yield clean lines and unique sculptural accents and can fit almost any style or budget.

+It is very important that your landscape design reflects the style of your home.
 Today, a lot of people elect copper for their sculptural garden fountains.
 Copper fountains are the best choice because they are perfect for the inside and outside.
 If you opt to go with copper, your fountain can be any style from fun and whimsical to cutting-edge.

 Brass water fountains are also popular, although they tend to have a more classic look than copper ones.
 Though not the most modern, the creatures and sculptural features you find on fountains are mostly made of brass, thus making them very popular.